Complaints Against Councillors

 - Complaints that are not in writing.

 - Incidents or actions that are not covered by the Code of Conduct.

-- Complaints about the actions (or inactions) of the Council as a whole (these complaints should be dealt with through the Complaints Team - for more details, please click here).
+- Complaints about the actions (or inactions) of the Council as a whole (these complaints should be dealt with through the Council Complaints Page.

 - Complaints about people employed by local authorities.

 - Incidents that happened before a member was elected.